northwestcoder/firebase2appsheet/README.md

 `echo -n "mylongapikey123890sdflkjw45" > misc/apikey`

-- *Important: Paste your Firestore key.json contents into the empty ./misc/key.json file provided*.
-The next step will fail otherwise.
-We used the Eclipse Theia cloud shell editor for this step.
-Same comment as previous step regarding fragility.
+- Next, paste the entire contents of your Firestore key.json contents from the prior step above into an empty ./misc/key.json file that we have provided.
+Otherwise the next step will fail.
+We used the Eclipse Theia cloud shell editor for this step - in the shell look for the "Editor" button.
+Same comment as previous step regarding fragility, etc.

 - Run cloud build: